It teaches discipline, hard work, and getting up off your butt when you are knocked down.

 And then you can give Timmy D. that shooting clinic you promised him!

 4th-Line Minutes.
-It doesn’t matter whether you play 20 minutes per game, like Ovie, or 6 minutes per game, like Caps rookie brawler Tom Wilson.
+It doesn’t matter whether you play 20 minutes per game, like Ovechkin, or six minutes per game, like Caps rookie brawler Tom Wilson.
 Skate each shift as if it’s your last, as if it’s your final tryout for next year’s team.

 As Coach Joe says, give your coach no choice but to put you on the ice.
 Move your feet.
 Skate hard.
 Hustle, hustle, hustle.